Titos23/Titos23/README.md

 - 👋 Hi, I’m @Titos23.
-- 👀 I’m interested in astronomics, space and computer science.
+- 👀 I’m interested in computer science.
-- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking forward to collaborate on projects in order to help me improving my skills.
-- 📫 How to reach me : on Twitter (@Starktitos).

 <!---
 Titos23/Titos23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.